gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

 <br>
 <br>
 <b>Algorithmic Governance:</b><br>
-There will likely be updates to regulatory frameworks to address development, deployment, and operation of autonomous AI systems.
+There will likely be more updates to regulatory frameworks to address development, deployment, and operation of autonomous AI systems.

 As AI continues to advance, legislators, legal experts, as well as in-house council will need to address these challenges, potentially leading to novel legal doctrines tailored to address the unique issues posed by autonomous AI systems and the decision-making process within organizations.
 Internaitonal Trade organizations using autonomous AI systems will need to monitor developments and potentially reassess their risk mitigation strategies.
 A risk of implementing autonomous AI processes in International Trade today is anticipating how new algorithmic governance will regulate their use, and how to implement autonomous AI processes as end-to-end solutions that can be updated in the future to adjust to new regulatory requirements.